dalyw01/SMP-Tests/README.md

 gem install touch_action
 ```

-After you should install the bundler gem
+After you can install the bundler gem

 ```
 gem install bundle